Keibert Ruiz Player Props: Nationals vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff is 17th in the league with a collective 8.6 strikeouts per nine innings.
+- The 8.6 strikeouts per nine innings put together by the Reds pitching staff ranks 16th in MLB.

-- The Reds' 4.94 team ERA ranks 27th among all league pitching staffs.
+- The Reds' 4.91 team ERA ranks 27th across all league pitching staffs.

-- In his last time out on Friday, the right-hander tossed 6 2/3 innings against the San Diego Padres, allowing one earned run while surrendering three hits.
+- In his last outing on Saturday against the San Diego Padres, the left-hander tossed five innings, giving up one earned run while surrendering three hits.

-- In 15 games this season, the 25-year-old has put up an ERA of 6.66, with 7 strikeouts per nine innings.
-Opponents are batting .289 against him.
+- The 25-year-old has amassed a 5.36 ERA and 7 strikeouts per nine innings in nine games this season, while allowing a batting average of .254 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.